Zone51alex/DAWeaponsPack/Readme.txt

-to get the Junker Guild weapons and Ships get DA's Respective's Blueprint Packages simple as that .
+to get the Junker Guild weapons and Ships get DA's Respective's Blueprint Packages simple as that also its a Dev item.